VIM is awesome

 set hlsearch

-This i FAR beyond a complete course on Vim but just a quick showcase of useful commands that may spark your curiosity to use this wonderful tool.
+This is FAR beyond a complete course on Vim text editor, but just a quick showcase of useful commands that may spark your curiosity to use this wonderful tool.
 Keep checking as I will add more sections soon …